 biblesstories

-The Stone of Help at Mizpah
+The Stone at Mizpah

 The Stone and the Choice